hl7dk/KL-dk/input/pagecontent/StructureDefinition-KLCommonCareSocialCarePlan-intro.md

 The relevantHistory extension points to earlier significant versions of the CarePlan.
 Using the relevantHistory extension is recommended if changes to carePlans over time is of relevance for the use case.

-CarePlan.activity.outcomeReference is used to represent assesment of needs (støttebehovsvurdering).
-It may be used to represent both the initial assesment of needs, and the assesment made when terminating the CarePlan.
-To make explicite that the activity is an assessment of needs, set activity.detail.code.coding = effe55c7-572c-4a99-8fb4-2a9dda2f6572 "Støttebehovsvurdering".
+CarePlan.activity.outcomeReference is used to represent assesments.
+Typically Assessment of needs, assessment of citizen resources, and assesment of citizen perspective is relevant, but others may be included.
+When it comes to of needs (støttebehovsvurdering), it may be used to represent both the initial assesment of needs, and the assesment made when terminating the CarePlan.
+To make explicite which activity is performed, set activity.detail.code.coding to the appropriate code e.g. effe55c7-572c-4a99-8fb4-2a9dda2f6572 "Støttebehovsvurdering".

 CarePlan:extension.municipalityCaseNumber is a relation to the municipality case (Sag).
 The officialCaseIdentifier uses an official http-adress and uuid to relate to a municipality case (Rammearkitektur: Sag.ID).
 The municipalitySpecificCaseIdentifier uses a municipality specific ID as a value, and relates to the organization that owns this caseIdentifier(Rammearkitektur Sag.Sagsnummer og Sag.ejer Sagsaktør).